Get it by December 25

 Treat the edges

-Remaining edges get the final spa treatment with the application of edge dye and a coating of wax that is melted onto the edge (called "burnishing').
+The remaining exposed edges of a piece get one more treatment with the application of edge dye and a coating of wax that is melted onto the edge (which is called "burnishing').

 Hand stitching